briangmilnes/APAS-AI/apas-ai/lectures/Slides490A2.md

 3. Why do these AIs produce such crappy code?
 4. Because programmers do and they are trained on LOTs of code.
 5. Wadhwa, Nalin, et al. "Core: Resolving code quality issues using llms."
 Proceedings of the ACM on Software Engineering 1.FSE (2024): 789-811.
-6. If you dip into Scholar.google.com (originally built by Anurag Acharya from the Soar project), it's still a pretty thin literature.
+6. If you dip into Scholar.google.com it's still a pretty thin literature.
 7. So I'm expecting some improvement, but not a lot in the next two years.

 # Dimension 8: Safety